A Nonlinear Target-Factor Model with Attention Mechanism for Mixed-Frequency Data: Nonlinear estimation and simulation evidence

-To assess the finite-sample performance of MPTE under controlled forms of nonlinearity and mixed-frequency information, we consider a data-generating process (DGP) inspired by \cite{lin2024ijf}.
-We model the dynamics of the latent factors using a linear VAR(2) process:

-The latent factor process $\{F_t\}$ is generated at the high frequency.
-Each low-frequency index $t'$ is associated with the high-frequency time $t = r t'$, corresponding to the end of the $t'$-th low-frequency period, where $r$ denotes the ratio between the high- and low-frequency sampling intervals (e.g.\ $r=3$ for monthly and quarterly frequencies).
-We rescale the coefficient matrices $(\Phi_1,\Phi_2)$ to ensure stability of the latent VAR(2) process, with the spectral radius of the associated companion matrix bounded away from unity.
-We set the innovation covariance to $\Sigma_F = 0.5\, I_q$ and discard an initial burn-in period.

-Conditional on the latent factor process $\{F_t\}$, we generate two panels of observables at different sampling frequencies, namely a high-frequency panel $\{X_t\}$ following a VAR($L_x$) model indexed by $t$, and a low-frequency panel $\{Y_{t'}\}$ following a VAR($L_y$) model indexed by $t'$:
+To assess the finite-sample performance of MPTE under controlled forms of nonlinearity and mixed-frequency information, we consider a DGP inspired by \cite{lin2024ijf}.
+Latent factors $F_t\in\mathbb{R}^q$ follow a stable linear VAR(2) generated at the high frequency, and each low-frequency index $t'$ is associated with the high-frequency time $t=rt'$, where $r$ is the ratio between the high- and low-frequency sampling intervals (e.g.\ $r=3$ for monthly and quarterly frequencies).
+Conditional on $\{F_t\}$, we generate a high-frequency panel $\{X_t\}$ following a VAR($L_x$) and a low-frequency panel $\{Y_{t'}\}$ following a VAR($L_y$), each loading on (possibly nonlinear transformations of) the latent factors through distributed lags:

-We rescale the autoregressive coefficient matrices $\{A_\ell\}_{\ell=1}^{L_x}$ and $\{C_\ell\}_{\ell=1}^{L_y}$ so that the spectral radius of the associated companion matrices does not exceed pre-specified block-specific thresholds, allowing for different degrees of persistence across high- and low-frequency variables.
-We generate the factor loading matrices $\Lambda_{x,j}$ and $\Lambda_{y,j}$ using Almon polynomial lag weights to induce decaying factor effects across lags smoothly.
-We also scale the noise variances to ensure comparable signal-to-noise ratios across simulation designs.
+We rescale the autoregressive matrices for stability, the loading matrices $\Lambda_{x,j}$ and $\Lambda_{y,j}$ use Almon polynomial lag weights to induce smoothly decaying factor effects, and we scale the noise variances for comparable signal-to-noise ratios across designs.
+The full specification, including the latent factor VAR(2), is given in Supplemental Appendix~\ref{appendix_simulation_design}.